Marrie Wieczorek: International career

-Wieczorek made her debut for England on 1 May 1980, in a 2–1 loss to Belgium.
+Wieczorek made her England debut on 1 May 1980, in a 2–1 loss to Belgium.
 She made two more appearances for England, first in a 6–1 win against Wales on 1 June 1980, and a 1–1 draw against Sweden on 17 September 1980.

 Managerial career

 In 1996 Wieczorek was appointed manager of Middlesbrough Women.
 Under her guidance Middlesbrough won the 2001–02 Northern Combination.
 The club spent four seasons in the FA Women's Premier League Northern Division, before relegation at the end of the 2005–06 season.
-Wieczorek remained in charge of Middlesbrough until 2013.
+In September 2010, the team travelled to North Korea and played two friendly matches against April 25, losing 6–2, and Kalmaegi, losing 5–0.
+Wieczorek remained in charge of Middlesbrough until 2012.

 Personal life

-Marrie Wieczorek is of polish descent.
+Wieczorek is of Polish descent, and attended Sacred Heart Primary School, and later St Mary's Convent R.C.
+Grammar School.